kodus/session/README.md

 ## Session models

-When storing data in session, the first step is to define you session model.
+When storing data in session, the first step is to define your session model.
+You can think of a session model class as a container class for your session data.

 A good example of a session model could be a user session model.
 Let's look at a user session, where both the ID and the full name of the user needs to be stored in session: